GI Status In Thailand Granted To Cambodian Pepper, Palm Sugar

 Kampot pepper and Kampong Speu palm sugar have been awarded Geographical Indication (GI) status in Thailand, under efforts to prevent unscrupulous traders passing off versions of the Cambodian products.

-Op Rady, director of intellectual property at the Commerce Ministry, said the GI status means Vietnamese and Thai authorities can take action if anyone tries to sell fake Kampot pepper and Kampong Speu palm sugar there.
-Rady said Kampong Speu palm sugar is yet to be used widely in Thailand, but Kampot pepper is on sale in supermarkets in Bangkok.
-Nobody has infringed on the GI status of the products to date, he added.
+The agreement with Thailand, finalized on Monday, was the result of negotiations involving the Ministry of Commerce, the French Development Agency, the UN Food and Agriculture Organisation, the European Union, and the French Embassy.
+Op Rady, director of intellectual property at the Commerce Ministry, explained that the GI status allows Vietnamese and Thai authorities to take action against anyone attempting to sell counterfeit Kampot pepper or Kampong Speu palm sugar in their countries.
+Rady noted that while Kampong Speu palm sugar is not yet widely used in Thailand, Kampot pepper is already available in Bangkok supermarkets.
+To date, there have been no infringements on the GI status of these products.

 Last year, Kampot pepper received GI certification from the EU.
-Kampong Speu palm sugar is also being considered for GI status by the EU, as is Kampot salt, Phnom Srok silk, fragrant milled rice from Battambang province and Kampot durian.
-Kampong Speu palm sugar is currently undergoing a verification process to be sold in the EU, after being accepted in principle for GI status in August last year.
+Kampong Speu palm sugar is also being considered for GI status by the EU, alongside Kampot salt, Phnom Srok silk, fragrant milled rice from Battambang province, and Kampot durian.
+Kampong Speu palm sugar is currently undergoing a verification process for sale in the EU, having been accepted in principle for GI status in August last year.
+Rady noted that Cambodia has several other products that could pursue GI recognition, but registration is expensive and requires funding from development partners.
+“If there is support from development partners, we will also seek GI recognition for these two products in other countries; however, Vietnam and Thailand are the main markets now.
+Laos will be considered later,” he said.
+Sarang added that Kampong Speu palm sugar is expected to receive GI status certification from the EU by the end of this year.

 This article was originally published in the Khmer Times.